 Some people enjoy being active real estate investors.
 They don’t mind having to fix a plumbing leak at 2 a.m, or screening dozens of tenant applications to find the ideal renter.

 Managing a rental property hands-on may not be the best use of your time or money.
 That’s why many rental property owners are passive.
 They identify the best deals in various markets across the U.S., then choose to hire a local property management company to help save time and gain more peace of mind.

 Another great thing about real estate investing is that there are different ways to invest based on individual risk-reward tolerance.

-- Core is a strategy used to buy high-quality property in the best locations with long-term tenants.
+- Core is a strategy used to buy high-quality property in ideal locations with long-term tenants.

-- Value-add is an investment strategy that investors use to create incremental revenue increases that can have a surprisingly positive effect on property value.
+- Value-add is an investment strategy that investors use to create incremental revenue increases that might have a surprisingly positive effect on property value.